- Hong Kong Lawyer

-Hong Kong Lawyer is the official journal of the Law Society of Hong Kong, published by Thomson Reuters.
-The readership includes Hong Kong solicitors, barristers, in-house lawyers, government legal officers and academics.
-The readership also includes other interested parties via the online edition,www.hk-lawyer.org, and persons inside and outside Hong Kong via external print distribution.
-Print circulation is more than 13,000 copies.
+Hong Kong Lawyer is the official online journal of the Law Society of Hong Kong, published by Thomson Reuters.
+The readership includes Hong Kong solicitors, barristers, in-house lawyers, government legal officers, academics, and other interested parties.
+Currently, the journal receives approximately 60,000 hits per month.

 The journal contains news, analysis and commentary relating to law, legal practice and legal business.
-Articles predominantly focus on Hong Kong, Greater China and Asia.
-The journal publishes 12 times per annum.
-It is fully bilingual.
+Articles predominantly focus on Hong Kong, Greater China, and Asia.
+The bilingual journal publishes 12 times per annum.

 The journal aims to provide material of practical value to readers, promote the Law Society of Hong Kong’s mission to support and protect the character, status and interests of solicitors in Hong Kong.

 Hong Kong Lawyer has an independent editorial board including representatives from various sectors of its readership.
 All submissions to the journal are subject to review by the editors and the Editorial Board.
 The Editorial Board reserves the right to make all final decisions as to publication or otherwise of submissions and there is no obligation on the Editorial Board to provide reasons for its decisions to contributors.